 Authentic writing samples help teachers show what good writing looks like.
 Mentor text can also be passages from textbooks or excerpts from literature.
 However, some students are turned off by the perfection of published works; it seems too unattainable in their minds.
 It’s nice to balance published samples with actual student writings you’ve collected and saved.
 Students are motivated by writings done by someone of a similar age.
 They especially like seeing that writing in the student’s original handwriting.
 It seems much more real.

+So where do you get student writing samples?
 One source is your own writers.
 Start saving and collecting them.

 Ruth Culham has published three books with anchor papers entitled Using Benchmark Papers to Teach Writing With The Traits.
-There is a version for grades K-2 and another one for grades 3-5 and the latest one for middle school.
+There is a version for grades K-2 and another one for grades 3-5 and one for middle school.

 The notion of an anchor paper is that the observer can learn from it.
 It anchors understanding and expectation.
 Although all anchor papers aren’t only revealed for their strengths (sometimes we reveal weak writings to point out what we don’t want), the point is not to revise or edit this anonymous writing.
 Anchor papers aren’t used as samples to “fix” or make better.
 They are a means of mentor text.

 Immerse students in the samples and get them to notice the common components and characteristics from good sample to good sample.

-Before teaching students how to execute a writing skill, first show them multiple examples.
+Before teaching students how to execute a writing skill, first show them multiple examples within Step 2 and Step 3 of your mini-lessons.
 They need to notice the skill in action first.
 Use one anchor paper that exemplifies the skill multiple times, or use numerous excerpts from several anchor papers.

-- Use an anchor paper as part of a writer’s conference.
-Point out the skill done weakly/incorrectly in the student writing.
+During a writer-process conference, point out the skill done weakly/incorrectly in the student writing.
 Then show it done strongly/correctly in the anchor paper.
 After discussing the differences, have the student find additional times he made the same error/mistake in his own draft.
 A writer needs to first be able to apply the skill as an afterthought before he can intuitively apply it in a first draft.

-- A “before” and “after” anchor paper can be great to reveal writing process.
 Students need to see how much work goes into revision and editing.
 This isn’t about changing a couple words and fixing some spelling errors.
 They need to see the dramatic difference the revision and editing process can make.
 NOTE: You may want to also include the “during” drafts that show the changes and improvements in various colored inks.